Knowledge Base

 Import Symfony source file (Import page) - POEditor translation platform

-After you import the base language from the source file, we strongly recommend you set the base language as your project's Default Reference Language.
+After you import the source language from the source file, we strongly recommend you set it as your project's Default Reference Language.

 3. Translate your Symfony app or site